sascha432/esp8266-kfc-fw/README.md

 ## ChangeLog

-**UPDATE**: First version with support for ESP32 with Arduino Core 2.0.0 is working, but not stable yet.
+**UPDATE**: First version with support for ESP32 with Arduino Core 2.0.0 is working, not all plugins are supported yet.

 **SPIFFS** has been replaced with **LittleFS** starting with version 0.0.4.7604